Haggis: Vegetarian

 Vegetarian haggis was first available commercially in 1984, and now can account for between 25% and 40% of haggis sales.
 It substitutes various pulses, nuts and vegetables for the meat.
 Oats and barley may be included as may different types of lentils, split peas, adzuki beans, kidney beans, borlotti beans, peanuts, other nuts and mushrooms, onions, and carrots.

 Outside Scotland

 Haggis remains popular with Scottish immigrants in the United States, Canada, Australia, and New Zealand, owing to the strong influence of Scottish culture, especially for Burns Suppers.
-It can easily be made in any country but is sometimes imported from Scotland.
-A recipe from the Canadian province of New Brunswick uses pork and bakes it in a loaf pan.
+It can be made in any country, but is sometimes imported from Scotland.